How I Overcame My Travel Fears

 In a recent IG post, we asked people what hindered them from taking to action “Get Up and Travel”.
 Some people chimed and I thought to share a post around this.

-Generally, life comes with its own fears and this doesn’t exclude Travel, especially when it is outside of your comfort zone.
-I want to share with you guys some of the travel fears I faced during my initial trips and how I was able to overcome them.
+Generally, life comes with its own fears and this doesn’t exclude Travel.
+Especially when it is outside of your comfort zone.
+I want to share with you guys some of the travel fears I faced during the initial stages of my travel journey and how I was able to overcome them.

 Not surprising, my travel fears are similar to those shared by our social media followers, so I hope this post would help you in overcoming some of your travel fears.